acemod/ACE3/documentation/missionmaker/modules.md

 ### 1.11 LSD Vehicles
 *part of ace_common*

-Any vehicle linked to this module will become a seizure inducing machine of doom, no really.
+Any vehicle linked to this module will become a seizure inducing machine of doom, no, really.

 ### 1.12 Make Unit Surrender
 *Part of: ace_captives*